 The surname Amendola was first found in Northern Italy.
 The name was also found early on in the South, Sagramoro Mendozi moved his family from Milan to Rimini around this time, and was made Bishop of Piacenza in 1475.
 Two months later he was made Bishop of Parma.
 Cristoforo Mendozi was treasurer of the Milanese court in 1465, and his brother Giovanni Mendozi held the same position in Genoa.
 Filippo Mendozi, nephew of Sagramoro, was the orator for the Duke of Milan, and in 1475 he became priest of Sant'Archangelo.

 Early History of the Amendola family

-Another 73 words (5 lines of text) covering the years 1367, 1404 and 1848 are included under the topic Early Amendola History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Amendola research.
+Another 37 words (3 lines of text) covering the years 1367, 1404 and 1848 are included under the topic Early Amendola History in all our PDF Extended History products and printed products wherever possible.

 Amendola Spelling Variations

 In comparison with other European surnames, Italian surnames have a surprising number of forms.
 They reflect the regional variations and the many dialects of the Italian language, each with its own distinctive features.
 For example, in Northern Italy the typical Italian surname suffix is "i", whereas in Southern Italy it is "o".
 Additionally, spelling changes frequently occurred because medieval scribes and church officials often spelled names as they sounded rather than according to any specific spelling rules.
 The spelling variations in the name Amendola include Amendola, Amendolara, Amendolea, Amendolia, Ammendola, LaMendola, Lammendola, Mendola, Mendolaro, Mendolia, Mendoza, Mendozza and many more.

 Early Notables of the Amendola family (pre 1700)